Ananya-Jha-code/DreamsComeTrue/README.md

 ## Important Note

 Current ML / FFmpeg / Supabase logic is scaffold-level and intentionally stubbed in places, but the architecture and provider boundaries for the **picture-book workflow** (STT → K2 cleanup → FLUX pages) match the pipeline described above.
-Items in **Required Stack** such as Gemini TTS, ambient audio, Supabase storage, and deployment targets are part of the PRD and are not fully implemented in this repository yet.
+Items in **Required Stack** such as Gemini TTS, ambient audio, Supabase storage, and deployment targets are part of the PRD implemented in this repository yet.

 ---